Fancony/longreadjournal/README.md

 ##### Shortcodes
 - [quote] ... [/quote]

-Shortcodes in the works: Fact sidebar, parallax image in post and full screen (cover) image in post.
+- [big-image] ... [/big-image]

+A lot more Shortcodes in the works..

 The theme has no comment template installed and the code comes with DISQUS coded directly into the theme.
 Go to discus and sign up.
 Insert your username in the code to make it load.
 You can also insert facebook comments into the same area, but not through plugins.